 Harris says the smartphone and its content designers are programming people.
 “Inadvertently, whether they want to or not, they are shaping the thoughts and feelings and actions of people.
 There’s always this narrative that technology’s neutral.
 And it’s up to us to choose how we use it.
-This is just not true,” says Harris.
+This is just not true,” Harris says.

 The strategy of engaging the user for as long a period of time as possible is good for business, even if it can have a bad effect on people.

-So, what are the implications of succumbing to the smartphone?
+So, what are the implications of succumbing to smartphone addiction?
 We don’t really know yet.
 Psychologist Larry Rosen says technology really does wreak havoc on anxiety levels (teenagers are the most susceptible).
-He and his team at California State University, Dominguez Hills have found that when people spend time away from their phones, their brain signals the adrenal gland to produce a burst of the hormone cortisol.
+He and his team at California State University, Dominguez Hills, have found that when people spend time away from their phones, their brain signals the adrenal gland to produce a burst of the hormone cortisol.
 Cortisol triggers a fight-or-flight response to danger, and while it may have made primitive humans hyperaware of their surroundings for safety, today it compels us to check our phones.

 “Eventually your goal is to get rid of that anxiety, so you check in,” Rosen says.